dkvz/majorsetbe/README.md

 - [ ] Do we need the infinite scrolling or "shopping cart" CSS and JS?
 - [ ] The linter will probably yell at us - Change code style to 2 spaces at the very least
 - [ ] Flex or grid the search widget to get consistent heihts on the input and button
+- [ ] There is a theme checker for Wordpress - Should probably use it at some point
+- [ ] Test the npm scripts on Windows

 ## Discussion